Centers, Initiatives, and Programs for Student Formation

 The Duke Center for Reconciliation

-As an integral part of the Divinity School and rooted in a Christian vision of God’s ministry of reconciliation, the Duke Center for Reconciliation (CFR) aims to serve the academy, the church, and practitioners in the fields of conflict transformation and peacebuilding, among others.
-The center hopes to act as a leaven that helps Duke Divinity rise as a school for the formation of Christian reconcilers around the world.
-The CFR reaches out for this goal through four strategic objectives: by embracing the gift and brokenness of the Divinity School, Duke University, and Durham, NC; by promoting a vision of Christ-like reconcilers; by supporting teaching and research on conflict transformation and reconciliation; and by partnering with fellow institutional pilgrims on the journey of reconciliation.
+As an integral part of the Divinity School and rooted in a Christian vision of God’s ministry of reconciliation, the Center for Reconciliation (CFR) aims to serve the academy, the Church, and the world.
+The CFR exists to cultivate theologies and best practices to advance conflict transformation, environmental transformation, and JustPeace for the journey of reconciliation.
+We pursue these priorities by being grounded in our location at the Divinity School, Duke University, and Durham, NC; by promoting a vision of incarnational reconcilers/peacebuilders; by supporting teaching and research on conflict transformation and reconciliation; and by partnering with fellow schools and institutions.
 To prepare Christian leaders in the field of reconciliation, the CFR draws on theological, interdisciplinary, and ministerial resources to engage real-world conflicts, and social and economic problems.
 The center’s initiatives reflect Duke University’s strategic priorities of inquiry across disciplines, commitment to both the local community and global impact, and preparation of students to use interdisciplinary theological and practical knowledge in the service of society.
-Therefore, the CFR aims to equip students, pastors, and leaders of denominations and nonprofit organizations for faithful Christian leadership while engaging critical issues in the church and society and creating opportunities for mutual learning between the Divinity School and other ministries and institutions.

-During the academic year, the CFR offers an advanced spiritual formation group called the Berean Cohort inviting student participants to deepen their theological understanding of reconciliation and to explore practices that support transformation and reconciliation within communities.
+During the academic year, the CFR offers a regular graduate class in theology and practices of conflict transformation and reconciliation, and an advanced spiritual formation group called the Berean Cohort inviting student participants to deepen their theological understanding of reconciliation and to explore practices that support transformation and reconciliation within communities.
 The CFR also collaborates with other initiatives and Houses of Study at the Divinity School to host worship, lectures, workshops, and other training opportunities connected to themes of reconciliation and justice.
-In addition, the CFR is the home of the Certificate on Faith-Based Organizing, Advocacy, and Conflict Transformation.
-A core program offered by the CFR is the annual Summer Institute for Reconciliation, which is held on Duke’s campus.
-This institute provides in-depth teaching and learning for both clergy and laity about the theological and practical aspects of reconciliation.
+In addition, the CFR is the home of the Certificate on Faith-Based Organizing, Advocacy, and Social Transformation.
+A core program offered by the CFR is the annual Summer Institute for Reconciliation, which occurs on Duke’s campus.
+This institute provides relevant learning opportunities for both clergy and laity about the theological and practical aspects of reconciliation and transformation.

 The CFR actively partners with international initiatives to promote reconciliation around the world.
 The African Great Lakes Initiative (GLI) engages with African church leaders and organizations to strengthen their theological formation and work for reconciliation in Burundi, Democratic Republic of Congo, Kenya, Rwanda, South Sudan, Tanzania, and Uganda.
 In Northeast Asia, the Christian Forum for Reconciliation (NARI) contributes to the development of theologically equipped Christian leaders from China, Japan, Hong Kong, Taiwan, and North and South Korea.
-The Americas Initiative for Transformation and Reconciliation (AITR) focuses on developing interdisciplinary theological and practical tools to cultivate shalom in the Americas.
-The AITR offers an online Institute for Transformation and Reconciliation in Spanish, Portuguese, and English for participants from Argentina, Bolivia, Brazil, Canada, Colombia, Costa Rica, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama, Peru, Puerto Rico, United States, Uruguay, and Venezuela.
+The Americas Initiative for Transformation and Reconciliation (AITR) focuses on developing interdisciplinary theological and practical tools to cultivate JustPeace in the Americas.
+The AITR offers an online Institute for Transformation and Reconciliation in Spanish, Portuguese, and English for participants from 18 countries.
 For details about the Center for Reconciliation, visit divinity.duke.edu/initiatives/cfr.

 Duke Initiatives in Theology and the Arts (DITA)